joelam789/shwr/README.md

 # shwr

-- What is SHWR?
+1.What is SHWR?

 SHWR (Simple Hand-Writing Recognizer) is a very simple but effective online hand recognition system based on DTW (Dynamic Time Warping) algorithm.
 It is written in pure C++ with no third party dependencies (except STL).

 ![test program with qt](https://a.fsdn.com/con/app/proj/shwr/screenshots/shwr_qt_sample_01.png)

-- How to use it?
+2.How to use it?

 Here is an example (very like zinnia):